 Curry lovers have got to try these coconut curry bowls that are jam-packed with rice noodles, broccoli florets, shredded carrots, chopped asparagus, and purple cabbage.
 To make the fragrant sauce, you’ll need to hit up the international aisle of the grocery store for red curry paste, coconut milk, sambal oelek, and fish sauce.

 When you’re building your own bowl combinations, look to a certain country’s cuisine for inspiration.
-For example, this bowl is filled with traditional Greek flavors such as red bell peppers, feta cheese, tomatoes, cucumber, and hummus.
-However, you could use quinoa as the base to make an Italian-inspired bowl with pesto, white cannelloni beans, marinated artichoke hearts, fresh mozzarella cubes, and pesto.
+For example, this power bowl is filled with traditional Greek flavors such as kalamata olives, feta cheese, tomatoes, cucumber, and tzatziki.
+However, you could use quinoa as the base to make an Italian-inspired bowl with pesto, white cannellini beans, marinated artichoke hearts, fresh mozzarella cubes, and pesto.
 Or what about a French bowl with radishes, roasted pearl onions, endives, and a honey-Dijon vinaigrette?
 The culinary possibilities are endless.

-This colourful rainbow veggie bowl has a base of farro and lentils, topped off with burst-in-your-mouth cherry tomatoes, crunchy snap peas, and creamy avocado.
+This colorful rainbow veggie bowl has a base of farro and lentils, topped off with burst-in-your-mouth cherry tomatoes, crunchy snap peas, and creamy avocado.
 Make sure you don’t skimp on the homemade jalapeño ranch!
-Every great bowl has some sort of flavourful sauce, and since this ranch is made with nonfat Greek yogurt and tons of fresh herbs, you can rest assured that it’s good for you.
+Every great bowl has some sort of flavorful sauce, and since this ranch is made with nonfat Greek yogurt and tons of fresh herbs, you can be rest assured that it’s good for you.

 These Vietnamese vermicelli bowls are to die for.
 While the noodles cook in less than three minutes, the protein (your choice of chicken, tofu, or shrimp) needs to be marinated in lemongrass Chinese-five spice mixture for at least 30 minutes (and up to 24 hours).
 We recommend prepping the night before.